pdegenhardt/vercel-template/memory-bank/progress.md

 1. Mock data is used for demonstration purposes.
 In a real application, proper API integration would be required.
 2. Some form submissions may need additional validation in a production environment.
 3. Authentication is configured but will need real provider credentials for production use.
+4. Setup process requires manual entry of OAuth credentials which could be streamlined further.

 ## Next Focus Areas

 1. Add additional documentation for components
 2. Improve accessibility features
 3. Optimize for performance with large datasets
+4. Enhance setup process with validation and better guidance
+5. Create documentation for the setup process